njesenberger/algolia-assignment/README.md

 ## Launching the project

-First, clone the project, then inside the project folder:
+After cloning the project, inside the project folder:

 ```bash
 # Install dependencies